We have some exciting news to bring you this week…

 Last Thursday, Education Master’s student Xiaoqian Liu (supervisor: Dr. Liying Cheng) became the winner of Queen’s second annual 3-Minute Thesis competition.
 Second place went to Ryley Beddoe, a PhD candidate in Civil Engineering (supervisor: Dr. Andy Take), and the People’s Choice Award went to Ala’a Al-Helaili, a Physiology PhD student (supervisor: Dr. Michael J. Beyak).
 Liu and Beddoe will go on to represent the school among 16 other universities at the inaugural Ontario Championship, which Queen’s is thrilled to be hosting next month.

-I was fortunate to be covering the Queen’s 3MT finals last week (click here for the full story), which was like watching a bunch of brilliant little TED Talks all in rapid-fire succession.
+I was fortunate to be covering the Queen’s 3MT finals last week, which was like watching a bunch of brilliant little TED Talks all in rapid-fire succession.
 If you’re thinking about how to frame your own project right now, or how to communicate your results in effective ways, check out this competition for an array of excellent models from a variety of disciplines.
 As someone researching at the interdisciplinary crossroads of Cultural Studies, I’m personally hoping to see more humanities and social science work represented in the Championship – anyone who can distill that kind of work down to a cogent three-minute explanation must posses an almost otherworldly clarity of thought, and that, I want to see!